plomino/PlominoDoc/docs/overview.rst

 simplicity.
 In the first place, it offers only one type of content: a generic :ref:`Document <document>` type.
 Secondly, it eschews containment for documents, using Plone's containment system only for its own simple application structure.
-Similarly, Plone's cut/copy/paste operations don't make sense for Plomino documents.
+Consequently, Plone's cut/copy/paste operations don't make sense for Plomino documents.

 A Plomino application or database is a single container which holds :ref:`Forms <form>`, :ref:`Views <view>`, and :ref:`Agents <agent>`.
 It also